-Without knowing anything about Turing tests or any predecessors to Goodwill, while scripting the AI, I felt that I wanted to be able to communicate with programmers in the same way as I communicated with cinematographers, set designers, sound engineers etc. So accompanied by the narrative I entered the world of computer science to learn how to speak with programmers.
-There I ended up in no man’s land between art and natural science and where the art considered games not to belong to the ancestors of media whilst natural science did consider narrative as belonging to the ancestors of media.
+Without knowing anything about Turing tests or any predecessors to Goodwill, while scripting the AI, I felt that I wanted to be able to communicate with programmers in the same way as I communicated with cinematographers, set designers, sound engineers etc. So accompanied by the narrative, I entered the world of computer science to learn how to speak with programmers.
+There I ended up in no man’s land between art and natural science and where the art considered games not to belong to the ancestors of media while natural science did consider narrative as belonging to the ancestors of media.
 Suddenly my wish to communicate with programmers expanded to be the whole world of scientists that looked upon narrative as an arbitrary activity and where people thought it would be best if I returned to where I came from (unless I didn’t speak about stories in films).
 That’s when the cognitive revolution in 1956 and Jerome Bruner came to my aid.

 Instead of returning to the art I took a master in computer science and committed myself to explain narrative as a cognitive process.
 I created a method, Narrative bridging, and gave the advice “Don’t show, involve” meaning: let the player participate in the world instead of reading about it.
 Since narrative is not bound to a specific medium, act, structure or genre, I chose to use the umbrella term: narrative construction, as to refer to the narrative as not media specific.
-And in order to decrease the escalating numbers of titles related to narrative construction when moving between media, I called myself narrative constructor.
+And to decrease the escalating numbers of titles related to narrative construction when moving between media, I called myself narrative constructor.

-For those who are familiar with the term “director’s cut”, a longer version of the circumstances that made me create this site can be found at the links below.
+For those who are familiar with the term “director’s cut”, a more extended version of the circumstances that made me create this site can be found at the links below.
 There I share my experiences from moving between entertainment, education and the academics by giving my perspective on narrative as a cognitive process in the creation of meaningful experiences.